ChristineHarris/Wine-Quality-Classification/README.md

 ## Exploratory Data Analysis

 Looking at the summary statistics for the variables in both data sets, it's clear that there are some significant differences in the physicochemical properties between red and white wines.
 For example, white wines typically contain much higher amounts of residual sugar than red wines.
-As such, separate classification models will be built for red and white wine.
+As such, separate classification models are built for red and white wine.

 ![](/images/summary_statistics.PNG)